platypii/ParaDrone/remotecontrol/README.md

-# BASEline ParaDrone - AutoPilot Software
+# BASEline ParaDrone - Remote Control Software

-ParaDrone autopilot software runs on a small arduino microcontroller.
-I use the Heltec ESP32 LoRa V2.
-This module is nice because it has the ESP32, a screen, and a LoRa radio all bundled together.
+ParaDrone supports remote control operation via LoRa radio.
+I use the Heltec ESP32 LoRa V2 as a kind of LoRa modem.
+The ParaDrone android app connects to the Remote Control via bluetooth, and the Remote Control sends commands to ParaDrone via LoRa.
+This is the code for the Remote Control.

 PlatformIO is used to manage the software.